BB's GUIDE to the BASICS OF ABC

 As text files, ABCs take up very little disc space, and can readily be emailed as they stand.
 They can also be printed out as (nicer-looking) PDFs.
 The sound output is MIDI, also implying file sizes a fraction of what MP3 would require for storage or email purposes (or "app" purposes for those of you more technologically advanced than yours truly).

 Unfortunately the MIDI format has evidently fallen into disfavor in Browser-land, so I've had to convert all those nice MIDI files to MP3.
 Sound is exactly the same but the file size is an order of magnitude larger (for no good reason that I can see).

 No knowledge of ABC's inner workings is required unless you wish to begin creating ABC files, and even in that case the learning process is far less painful than would be involved with mastering a music-writing program like Finale (I've been there over twenty years and still learning) or Sibelius.

 ABC files are also very flexible insofar as the ABC protocol allows for changes to be made easily in one or another aspect of the tune.
 Under normal circumstances, of course, an ABC user will not have to contend with making any changes, but the capability exists.
 Two aspects of it - changing a tune tempo and changing notation - will be discussed below.

 Here's a brief familiarization tour of the fields in the file header (i.e., the part before the actual notation).
 The header structure - specifically the location of the X, T, and K fields - is crucial to the perception of the file as an ABC file by the various reading programs.

-If you have no curiosity regarding this, you can skip it and go directly to the discussion on the changes mentioned above.
+If you have no curiosity regarding this, you can skip it (with no hard feelings!).
 If on the other hand you want to know even more about ABC than I provide here, you can start at a site like abcnotation.com and go from there.
 I can guarantee it will be worth your while.

 ABC header fields